- 01283 537123

-Where, however, the trip is extended to allow the individual to take a holiday at the end of the trip, the whole trip is no longer wholly and exclusive because it is part private, so the costs would be disallowed, unless a fair and reasonable apportionment between business and personal costs can be made.
+Where, however, the trip is extended to allow the individual to take a holiday at the end of the trip, the whole trip is no longer wholly and exclusively for business purposes because it is part private, so the costs would be disallowed, unless a fair and reasonable apportionment between business and personal costs can be made.

-Where the individual travelled by first-class train or air, while it might be possible to argue that the business did not require them to travel first, and that economy would have been acceptable, this is not a point that is often raised by HMRC.
+Where the individual travelled by first-class train or air, while it might be possible to argue that the business did not require them to travel that way and that economy would have been acceptable, this is not a point that is often raised by HMRC.

 In reality, the first class train journey may allow the business person to work en route, or to arrive more rested and ready to do business, so there is usually a plausible business reason for incurring the expenditure, and any personal benefit such as increased comfort is normally disregarded.
 If the expenditure was excessive, such as chartering a private jet, then this might well be challenged.